LeFloatyPancake/LibadwaitaBorder/README.md

 # Libadwaita Border Enhancement

-A set of tweaks to make buttons easier to distinguish by drawing borders around buttons
+A set of tweaks to make buttons easier to distinguish by drawing borders around buttons.\
+This might improve the accessibility of the UI for some people.

 #### What it does
 - Adds borders for regular buttons